 Hummingbirds don’t eat ladybugs.
 They are both pollinators and are lured by similar flowers having bright colors and producing nectar.
 They occupy the same level in the hierarchy of living organisms.
 They may both feed on pollen and act as beneficial pollinators for flowers.

 No, hummingbirds don’t eat cicadas.
 They have no relationships with cicadas.
 Neither do they eat them nor do they compete with cicadas for food.
-The only similarity between hummingbirds and cicadas lie in their sizes.
+The only similarity between hummingbirds and cicadas lies in their sizes.
+If you’re interested we wrote a post about them: cicada symbolism.

 Great visuals/video in 4k about hummingbirds